X

 I’m not Catholic ... is it okay for me to participate in communion?

 As a non-Catholic we ask that you join the communion line with others in your pew.
 However, you may not receive the Body or Blood of our Lord.
-As you approach the priest or deacon given out the Holy Body of Christ, simply cross your arms across your chest and bow your head.
+As you approach the priest or deacon giving out the Holy Body of Christ, simply cross your arms across your chest and bow your head.
 This will indicate to the celebrant that you will not be receiving communion.
 The priest or deacon will then give you a blessing.
 Your response is "Amen".
-You then follow the other parishioners back to your seat, bypassing the Lay ministers offering the Precious Blood.
+You then follow the other parishioners back to your seat, bypassing the lay ministers offering the Precious Blood.

 Am I expected to put money in the offering?